ecmwf/polytope-chart/readme.md

 # Kubernetes Chart

 Kubernetes can be used to deploy the full polytope stack.
-The supported method of deployment is via Helm, and this Helm Chart.
+The main supported method of deployment is via Helm, and this Helm Chart.

 ## Prerequisites